robotframework/robotframework/doc/releasenotes/rf-2.9.rst

         ...
 Tags: tag1, tag2
         No Operation

-Library keywords can also use documentation to specify their tags or they can be added to `robot_tags`attribute for each method.
-The `keyword` decorator provides a handy shortcut for specifying tags for each method.
+Library keywords can also use the last line of their documentation to specify tag.
+Alternatively the method or function implementing a keyword can itself have `robot_tags` attribute that contains a list of tags.
+The `keyword` decorator provides a handy shortcut to set `robot_tags` attribute:

 .. code:: python